Shabanpk/NodeSensorAPI/README.md

 Requirements
 •	Node and npm
 Installation
-•	Clone the repo: git clone
+•	Clone the git repo: https://github.com/Shabanpk/NodeSensorAPI.git
 •	Install dependencies: npm install
 •	Create the database in Postgres
-•	Execute the notepad file content “CreateSensorTable.txt” in postgress editor to create table “sensorinfo”
+•	Execute the notepad file content “CreateSensorTable.txt” in PostgreSQL editor to create table “sensorinfo”
-•	Run the command in terminal “node CsvToInsertDataInDb.js” that can read all csv file and insert record in database or second option import Senors_TEMP_099 CSV file in postgress database
+•	Run the command in terminal “node CsvToInsertDataInDb.js” that can read all CSV file and insert record in database or second option import Senors_TEMP_099 CSV file in Postgres database
-•	Set credientation of your database name, password in “db.js” file
+•	Set credential of your database name, password in “db.js” file
 •	Run command in node terminal to test API “Node app.js” Testing the API Using Postman
 Login API -Module
-When you run the application with command “Node app.js” then automatically user table create in database with the username “Shaban” and password “admin”.
-In addition, I have also used the “bcrypt” and “jsonwebtoken” library to encrypt the password in token.
+When you run the application with command “Node app.js” then automatically user table create in the database with the username “Shaban” and password “admin”.
+In addition, I have also used the “bcrypt” and “jsonwebtoken” library to encrypt the password in a token.

 1. Send the post request the given url is mentioned below: http://localhost:3001/user/auth